How to Professionally Deal with a Bad Boss?

 What if your boss is completely on another planet!

 First thing is to ignore as much as you can; focus on your own work

 I once worked for huge corporate company.

-The newly selected CEO had arrived to our local office to introduce himself.
-Everyone rushed in to the info session, except Anders.
+The newly selected CEO had arrived in our local office to introduce himself.
+Everyone rushed into the info session, except Anders.

 The more rules they have, the more holes they have in their rules.
 It becomes fun to bend the rules and use the holes in them.